Umbilic Points on the Finite and Infinite Parts of Certain Algebraic Surfaces: Preliminaries

-The quadratic form on the left side of (\ref{principal-fields-eqtn}) will be denoted $\,\III_f$ and called {\it the form of principal curvatures}.
-For the sake of simplicity, we identify the solutions of this quadratic form with the principal directions which will be called the fields of {\it principal directions of $f$}.
+The differential form on the left side of equation (\ref{principal-fields-eqtn}) is called {\it the form of principal directions} and will be denoted by $\,\III$.
+The two fields at which it vanishes will be denoted $\mathbb{X}_{1}$ and $\mathbb{X}_{2}$.
+For the sake of simplicity, we identify the principal direction fields on the graph of $f$ with the fields $\mathbb{X}_{1}$ and $\mathbb{X}_{2}$.

-The projection of the parabolic curve, under $\pi$, is the zero locus of the determinant of the Hessian matrix of $f$.
-Such determinant, $|\Hess f|=f_{xx}f_{yy}-f_{xy}^{2}$, will be referred to as the {\it Hessian function of $f$} and its zero locus will be called the {\it Hessian curve of $f$}.
-The hyperbolic and elliptic domains are projected, respectively, on $H\subset\R^2$ and $E\subset\R^2$, where the Hessian function of $f$ is negative and positive, respectively.

-A point on the $xy$-plane is a {\it flat or umbilic point of $\,\III_f$} if the coefficients of this form, $\, Eq-eQ, \ Eg-eG$ and $Qg-qG$, vanish at this point.